RemanufacturingLab-StudentTeams/FischerFactory/pi/py/README.md

 For sending data from the frontend to the PLC, it works simpler:

 1. A Dash callback invokes `MqttClient.publish` to publish data on, say, `relay/f/o/state/ack`.
-It disables and greys out the button and adds the `pending` class to signify that there is a pending action for that button.
+It disables and greys out the button and adds the `pending` class to sign 7ify that there is a pending action for that button.
 2. The relay is subscribed to this topic and stores the new data in its internal `state` variable.
 It sends the data to the PLC using OPC/UA over `ns=3;s="gtyp_Interface_Dashboard"."Publish"."ldt_AcknowledgeButton"`.
 3. It publishes a message to `relay/f/o/state/ack/response` like this:
 ```json